China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Adidas cut 50% of their Chinese footwear production and moved it to Vietnam.
 Nike has also closed down significant factories in China and moved them to Vietnam.
 In addition, fashion/retail giants such as Zara and H&M are also shifting their production to Vietnam.

 Footwear is one example of Vietnam exceeding China’s manufacturing capability.
-Currently, Vietnam produces 2x the amount of Adidas shoes that China does - despite the company manufacturing in both countries.
-Nike has also shifted virtually all sneaker manufacturing for the company to Vietnam.
+Currently, Vietnam produces 2x the amount of Adidas shoes that China does—despite the company manufacturing in both countries.
+Nike has also shifted virtually all sneaker manufacturing to Vietnam.
 Changes in the footwear industry show how the manufacturing landscape is shifting in Asia, and China is now relying on Vietnam for footwear production more than the other way around.

 Other Industries Made In China Vs. Vietnam